-Changing Perspectives promotes social-emotional learning to cultivate inclusive and equitable communities for all students.
+Changing Perspectives partners with schools and school districts across the country to promote social-emotional learning and cultivate inclusive and equitable learning communities for all students.

 Changing Perspectives works directly with students through in person or virtual workshops and assembly style presentations.
 Content focuses around the themes of kindness, empathy and inclusion.

 A Summer Guide to Inclusive Play Changing Perspectives, in collaboration with The Inclusive Schools Network and Finding My Way Books, is pleased to share Understanding Ourselves and Others: A Summer Guide to Inclusive Play.
 Designed for K-8 students, the guide...